City Services - Closures & Updates

 - Play structures

 - Restrooms near play structures (We will try to keep restrooms on the Razorback Greenway open.)

 Rogers Activity Center

 The Rogers Activity Center (RAC) is currently operated under the Phase 2 reopening guidelines with reservations and restrictions.
 Members must bring and wear a mask at all times except while actively exercising.
 Members will be screened upon entry and strict social distancing practices will be in place.
 For more information, please contact the RAC at 479-631-0336.

 Rogers Public Library

-The Rogers Public Library is pleased to announce that curbside pickup services will be offered beginning Tuesday, May 26.
-These services will be available Monday-Thursday 10 am – 6 pm and Friday – Saturday 10 am – 3 pm.
+The Rogers Public Library is open by appointment only and also for curbside service.
+These services will be available Monday-Thursday 9 am – 7 pm and Friday – Saturday 9 am – 5 pm.
 You will be able to place a hold on FIVE items per card.
 Interested patrons must have a library card in good standing and place items on hold through one of three methods: